Kashmita Prasad, AMFT/APCC

 Supervised by Suzanne Vargas, LCSW #79703

-Her fee is $130 for individuals and she accepts Cigna.
+Her fee is $140 for individuals and $160 for couples/families and she accepts Cigna.

 Clinical Director LCSW 79703